Eddie Rosario Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.99).
+- The Nationals have a 5.00 team ERA that ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to surrender 242 total home runs at a clip of 1.5 per game (most in the league).
+- Nationals pitchers combine to give up 242 total home runs at a rate of 1.5 per game (most in the league).

-- In his most recent time out on Saturday, Sept.
-16 against the Milwaukee Brewers, the right-hander tossed two innings, giving up three earned runs while surrendering five hits.
+- His last appearance came on Sunday against the Atlanta Braves, when the righty went 4 2/3 innings, surrendering four earned runs while allowing five hits.

-- The 31-year-old has amassed an ERA of 5.55, with 6.8 strikeouts per nine innings, in 29 games this season.
-Opponents are hitting .297 against him.
+- In 11 games this season, the 25-year-old has put up a 6.42 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.